 “How many of us are real friends?
 Callin just to ask you a question, just to see how you was feelin.
 How many?” –Kanye West

-While it’s sad that these friends (not “friends”) aren’t easier to come by, I don’t think my situation is especially abnormal, seeing that an inescapable part of the college experience is living in the world of “me.”
-Unless you came to Cornell with lots of familiar faces from home or are from Ithaca, you probably left most of familiarity behind to “go it alone” in college.
+While it’s sad that these friends not “friends” aren’t easier to come by, I don’t think my situation is especially abnormal, seeing that an inescapable part of the college experience is living in the world of “me.”
+Unless you are from Ithaca or came to Cornell with lots of friends from home, you probably left familiarity behind to “go it alone” in college.
 With family and community obligations significantly reduced, you now have the freedom to choose how to spend all of your time, and more often than not, you’ll make those choices based on what serves you best.
 After all, without your family around, who’s going to take care of you besides you?

 But I think this heightened “me-mentality” in college sometimes leaves friendship on the wayside.
 We get caught up in how to create the best, most productive lives for ourselves that accomplish all of our goals within the limited amount of time we have to work with.
 (Since we all know that “busy” is part of the definition of being a Cornell student, and our parents aren’t paying all this tuition money for us to not “succeed.”)
 So instead of a friend being someone who you regularly give to (in time, effort, and love), they can become someone who you aim to take from—how can they make your life more successful and happy?